shicy17/VAVM/README.md

 # VAVM
-A Variable Angular Velocity Model and An Event-Based Fast Rotation Dataset.
+A Variable Angular Velocity Model (VAVM) and An Event-Based Fast Rotation Dataset.

+#
+Rotation estimation algorithms implemented in the VAVM model, including the EF-based approach (VAVM-A) and TS-based method (VAVM-B), along with our proposed optimized cost function.

 The dataset is available at [EFRD](https://drive.google.com/drive/folders/1tOlC-aOPL0YmYcQKetyEFWWRYONG8kF0).